bbauska/W3Cx-1of5-CSS.0x/README.md

 -   Get to know selectors and how you can directly attach them to HTML tags

--   Finally, for your module project, you\'ll get a get a chance to build the CSS for an HTML page from scratch
+-   Finally, for your module project, you&#39;ll get a get a chance to build the CSS for an HTML page from scratch

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch2-1-1">2.1.1 Welcome to Module 2</h3>
 <!------------------------------------------------------------------------------------------------>

-In this module, we\'re going to focus on building out your CSS toolbox.
+In this module, we&#39;re going to focus on building out your CSS toolbox.

-First, we\'ll start with a simple review of HTML.
+First, we&#39;ll start with a simple review of HTML.

-Don\'t worry!
-In this course, we\'re always going to give you the HTML, but we want you to know what\'s going on.
+Don&#39;t worry!
+In this course, we&#39;re always going to give you the HTML, but we want you to know what&#39;s going on.

-Then, we\'re going to meet the CSS rule and break down the pieces so you can start writing around.
+Then, we&#39;re going to meet the CSS rule and break down the pieces so you can start writing around.

-We\'ll start with the first part of the CSS rule, the property.
+We&#39;ll start with the first part of the CSS rule, the property.

-The property is the part that helps control the look and feel: the font, the color,... things like that and then we\'ll meet the selector, the piece that attaches your CSS rule to a specific HTML element.
+The property is the part that helps control the look and feel: the font, the color,... things like that and then we&#39;ll meet the selector, the piece that attaches your CSS rule to a specific HTML element.

 And then finally, at the end of the module, you get to write your first CSS style specifically for a given HTML Web site.